stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Yet Not I but Through Christ in Me
-2. Servants Of The Gospel
+1. Apostles’ Creed
-3. It Was Finished Upon That Cross
+2. It Was Finished Upon That Cross
+3.
+4. No Other Name

 ## 4pm
-1. Apostles' Creed
-2. Surrender all
-3. We Belong to the Day
+1. On That Day
+2. We are one
+3. All I have is Christ
+4. Rejoice

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)